Intersectional approach of everyday geography: Results

-To extend the analysis of temporal profiles with an intersectional lens, we finally explore the mismatch in temporal profiles \emph{between} the three reference groups: men, middle-age and high educational people (called 'REF'), also known as concentrating hegemonically power and capital \cite{Bessiere_Gollac_2020, Atkinson_1971, Garbinti_2018}.
-For comparison purposes, we also compute the mismatch \textit{between} the three alternative groups for which largest within-group mismatch values are found to be spatially combined: women, elderly and low educated people (called 'ALTER').
-About 72\% of districts are found to have a non-null mismatch in temporal profiles between the REF trio and 83\% between the ALTER trio.
-For the whole districts (Table \ref{Tab}), average values of between-mismatch are slightly higher for the ALTER (0.122) than for the REF (0.117).
+To complete the analysis of space-time profiles with an intersectional lens, we finally computed mismatch in district hourly profiles \emph{between} the three dominant groups: men, middle-age and high educated people.
+For comparison purposes, we also computed the mismatch \textit{between} three non-dominant groups: women, elderly and low educated people.
+Mismatch in hourly profiles appear for about 68\% of districts when comparing profiles of the three dominant groups and for about 75\% of districts when comparing profiles of the three non-dominant groups.
+For the whole districts (Table \ref{Tab}), average mismatch values are almost equivalent between dominant groups (0.127) and between non-dominant groups (0.131).